Faradey27/wix-style-react/src/StylableAutocomplete/MIGRATION-4.0.0.md

 `valueParser` - Deprecated because the entire `DropdownOption` create has changed, look below for more information.

-`dropdownWidth` - Deprecated because styling a component should be done externally.
+`dropdownWidth` - Deprecated because styling the component should be done externally.

-`dropdownOffsetLeft` - Deprecated because styling a component should be done externally.
+`dropdownOffsetLeft` - Deprecated because styling the component should be done externally.

 `showOptionsIfEmptyInput` - Deprecated because the was not used.

-`highlight` - Deprecated because the was not used.
+`highlight` - Deprecated because the was always true.

 `dropDirectionUp` - Deprecated because the was not used, the new `Autocomplete` component has a new placement mechanism where the content opens to the direction where there's enough room for it to be displayed.

 `onClose` - Deprecated because the usage could be achieved by `onSelect`.

-`visible` - Deprecated because styling a component should be done externally.
+`visible` - Deprecated because styling the component should be done externally.

 `tabIndex` - Deprecated because should not be used (not best practice).